-Uber has taken Australia by storm as a new way of earning additional income.
+Uber has taken Australia by storm as a great way to earn additional income.
 But there may be serious Uber tax problems ahead unless you do it right.

 Uber is a unique, flexible opportunity to earn a side income for almost anyone with a good car.
 But there are important things to consider regarding how you manage your taxes.